 Ease of Use

-In terms of button configuration, we are decidedly not fans of the F-Dox V2X Non-Contact, which has more buttons than it needs to.
-They also don't work that well, and the functions are not always intuitive.
-The CHOOSEEN is somewhat sleek looking but puts two of its three buttons on the underside, which makes it more difficult to use as well.
+As for digital products, the iHealth No Touch Infrared Forehead also has just one button.
+The GoodBaby Touchless features three buttons (temperature, memory recall, and mute/unmute) that more or less do what you would expect them to and are thus straightforward enough for someone to use intuitively, without instruction.
+In terms of button configuration, we are decidedly not fans of the Famidoc Touchless, which has more buttons than it needs to.
+They are also sometimes difficult to press because of their small size, and the functions are not all intuitive.
+The CHOOSEEN is somewhat sleek looking but puts two of its three buttons on the underside, making it more difficult to use.

 Thermometers have one primary task, but additional features can improve the user experience and offer insight beyond a basic temperature reading.
-We don't just look at the total number of features but assess the value add that each one brings.
+We don't just look at the total number of features but assess the value that each one brings.